Estimated reading time: 15 minutes

 How To Graduate Without Adding Extra Consumer Debt

-Higher education always comes with a price-tag and expenses you need to be prepared for every month with a school budget.
+Higher education always comes with a price tag and expenses you need to be prepared for every month with a school budget.

-Do you need a back to school budget?
+Do you need a back-to-school budget?

-If you ask me the answer will always be a resounding yes because it’s the only way to track your expenses so you’re not overspending.
+The answer will always be a resounding yes because it’s the only way to track your expenses so you’re not overspending.

 Creating A Back To School Budget